Health

 WASHINGTON – Congressman Steven Horsford (NV-04) introduced the Dependent Income Exclusion Act of 2024 to make health insurance more affordable and accessible for families with dependents who are working part-time, attending school, or enrolled in job training programs.
 The bill would adjust the household income calculation used to determine eligibility for Affordable Care Act (ACA) premium subsidies, which would ease financial burdens and expand health coverage.

 Congressman Horsford addressed the Committee on Ways and Means Subcommittee on Health about expanding healthcare access, affordability, and addressing social determinants of health like food insecurity.
 He highlighted his legislative efforts to improve mental health services and healthcare equity for Nevada families.
+He emphasized the importance of innovative policies to create lasting health improvements for underserved communities.

 WASHINGTON—Congressman Steven Horsford (NV-04) has been reappointed to the prestigious House Ways & Means Committee, the oldest and only committee named in the U.S. Constitution.
 This critical committee shapes national policies on healthcare, Social Security, Medicare, tax fairness, and trade.

 During the 2024 Congressional Foster Youth Shadow Day, Arria, a former foster youth from Nevada, interviewed Congressman Steven Horsford.
 Arria posed questions about improving educational opportunities and support systems for foster youth.
 Congressman Horsford commended Arria and discussed the need for better educational mentoring, mental health services, and peer-to-peer support.
+He shared insights on Nevada's implementation of paid mentorship programs and emphasized the importance of centering foster youth in policy decisions.

 WASHINGTON – This week, Congressman Steven Horsford (NV-04) introduced the Health Providers Training Act to address the critical shortage of healthcare professionals across the country.